© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Farleigh Hungerford Castle is a scheduled monument protected by Historic England under reference 1015871.
 View the official record →

-Farleigh Hungerford Castle is a 14th-century fortified manor house located near the village of Farleigh Hungerford in Somerset.
+Farleigh Hungerford Castle is a medieval fortified manor house located in Somerset, England, founded in the late fourteenth century by Sir Thomas Hungerford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015871.

 Farleigh Hungerford Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015871.